ghickman/ghickman.co.uk/source/_posts/2011-07-13-gitolite-gitalist-nginx.markdown

 {{ 1084154 | gist: 'supervisor' }}

 I've put the socket and pid files in `/var/run/` since Gitalist is installed via CPAN into and [doesn't really](#gitalist-install-dir) have an install directory as such so that's the next logical place.
-However you'll need to create the gitalist directory there and `chown` it to your `git` user so it can be written to by the FastCGI script.
+However you'll need to create the gitalist directory there and `chown` it to your `git` user so it can be written to by the FastCGI script (which is now running under the `git` user).
+The `--nproc` switch tells the script how many processes to run, like Nginx's workers directive.
+To see all the options run `/usr/local/bin/gitalist_fastcgi.pl --help` in your terminal.

 Open up Supervisor's nifty console with `sudo supervisorctl` and tell it to `update` so that it uses your Gitalist config (you'll need to do this after any updates to a configuration file). `status` will show you a list programs you've setup which you can `start`, `stop`, `restart` and `tail` (for program output, with `-f` for continuous output).
 The gitatlist server should now be running under Supervisor, check with the `tail gitalist` to make sure there are no errors in the output.

 #### Gitalist Config
-Since we're using FastCGI to pass requests from Nginx through to Gitalist we'll use the Gitalist config file (you can't pass Gitalist configuration values to the FastCGI script):
+Since we're using FastCGI to pass requests from Nginx through to Gitalist we'll use the Gitalist config file (you can't pass Gitalist configuration values to the FastCGI script).
+Open it up in your favourite editor:

 `sudo vim /usr/local/share/perl/5.10.1/Gitalist/gitalist.conf`